Jewish History Association of South Wales

 Archive Description

-The digital content comes from material JHASW has discovered (and in some cases rescued from imminent destruction or disposal), material contributed by local synagogues and Jewish organisations, and material from individual members of the community.
+The digital content comes from material JHASW/CHIDC has discovered (and in some cases rescued from imminent destruction or disposal), material contributed by local synagogues and Jewish organisations, and material from individual members of the community.

 The scanned documents range from official minute books of congregations, to minutes of Jewish social, youth and sports organisations, to newspaper clippings from the local press.
 They include correspondence about the creation and management of Jewish cemeteries and the lack of provision of kosher food for prisoners.